rPPG-Toolbox: Deep Remote PPG Toolbox: Conclusion

 \section{Conclusion}

-Research relies on the sharing of ideas; sharing of this kind is vital because it allows methods to be verified, saves time and resources, and allows researchers to more effectively build upon existing work.
-Only a small percentage of the papers published on rPPG include public code.
-Without these resources fair comparison and evaluation of methods is difficult, creates needless repetitions and wastes resources.
-We present a comprehensive toolbox containing code for preprocessing multiple public datasets, implementations of supervised and unsupervised machine learning methods (including training code), and postprocessing and evaluation tools.
+Research relies on the sharing of ideas, this not only allows methods to be verified, saving time and resources, but also allows researchers to more effectively build upon existing work.
+Without these resources and open-sourced code bases, fair evaluation and comparison of methods is difficult, creates needless repetitions, and wastes resources.
+We present an end-to-end and comprehensive toolbox, called rPPG-Toolbox, containing code for pre-processing multiple public datasets, implementations of supervised machine learning (including training pipeline) and unsupervised methods, and post-processing and evaluation tools.